Support Available for Teams

 During this time we will need to develop different ways of staying in touch with people.
 This may be through social medial, email phone.
 Try and check in with each other whether it’s friends or work colleagues just to help feel connected.

-Stay Active 🏃
+Staying Active 🏃

 We know it may be difficult and you may be tired after work but doing any physical activity has huge benefits to your wellbeing.
 Even a short burst of 10 minutes’ brisk walking will increase your mental alertness, energy and positive mood.
 If you are isolating at home there are lots exercise programmes on line you could do.

 - Home working most likely means longer hours sitting in the same place, so we want to encourage you to take a break.
 Breaks reduce mental fatigue, keep you physically healthy, and reduce your stress whilst improving productivity.
 We would like to challenge you to get creative with your break and we want to see it!
 Either share on Twitter tagging @ELFT_Engagement and #standupforyourselfie or send directly to email@example.com.
 The best of the day will be featured in the COVID-19 daily update and there will be a prize for the best break-taking picture!

 - ELFT now have their own wellbeing fitness platform for all Staff and service users during COVID-19!
 There is a weekly programme, a page with the set links and how to access Zoom, a resource page with useful links and a snapshot of what each class involves.
 Staff can leave feedback after each session to influence new classes or moving times to better suit.
 For any queries on adapting the programme, contact Marcia Wainner: 07557 593131 / firstname.lastname@example.org.